Document Type

 Abstract

 As law schools downsize their faculty to offset falling student enrollment, faculty members will likely face greater teaching loads and increased pressure to produce graduates who can not only pass the bar, but are “practice ready.”
-Frequent assessments, prompt and individualized feedback, mentoring, and one-on-one conferences are all integral to achieving those goals.
+Formative assessment, prompt and individualized feedback, mentoring, and one-on-one conferences are all integral to achieving those goals.
 As a consequence, faculty will need to rethink their approach to teaching so that they can meet these new expectations.
 This is particularly true in legal writing courses, where students are researching and writing throughout the year, and the demand for practice writing opportunities and feedback is high.
-Teaching assistants are an underutilized resource available at law schools that could greatly assist legal writing faculty in preparing “practice ready” lawyers.
+Teaching assistants are an underutilized resource available at most law schools that could greatly assist legal writing faculty in preparing students for the practice of law.

 Share